 Does tap water contain hormones?
 That’s quite possible.
-Steroid hormones, such as oestrogens and testosterone, can end up in the surface water via wastewater.
+Steroid hormones, such as estrogen and testosterone, can end up in the surface water via wastewater.
 Water companies treat this water, after which it will flow out of your tap.
 The water may still contain traces of hormones.
 Not a pleasant thought, if you ask us.

 Hormones in drinking water from the tap